squidfunk/mkdocs-material/docs/contributing/index.md

   [^1]:
     __Warning and blocking policy:__
-    Given the increasing popularity of our project and our commitment to a healthy community, we've defined clear guidelines on how to proceed with
+    Given the increasing popularity of our project and our commitment to a healthy community, we've defined clear guidelines on how we proceed with
     violations:

-    1.1. __First warning:__ Users displaying repeated inappropriate, offensive, or
+    1.1. __First warning:__ Users displaying repeated inappropriate, offensive,
-    harmful behavior will receive a first warning.
+    or harmful behavior will receive a first warning.
 This warning serves as a formal notice that their behavior is not in alignment with our community standards and Code of Conduct.
 The first warning is permanent.